 Domain: Instruction and Student Achievement

-Im plementa ation Stat tus
+lm plementa ation Sta tus

-Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence
+Indicator Examples or Evidence of Practice Not Not Part Fully Data Sources/Supporting Evidence

-yet В Α Fully
+yet В A rully

-21. Sugge All instructional and related services personnel use formative assessment processes and tools to gather, analyze and evaluate data about effective instruction and behavior interventions for all students with and without disabilities in general education and natural contexts.
-General education teachers collaborate with special education teachers, and other related services personnel, to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural conte to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural conte to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural contexts, such as: Checklists Profiles FBA tools; Ecological inventories; Portfolios; Performance assessments; Reading assessment tools; and Scoring criteria/rubrics.
+21. All instructional and related services personnel use formative assessment processes and tools to gather, analyze and evaluate data about effective instruction and behavior interventions for all students with and without disabilities in general education and natural contexts.
+General education teachers collaborate with special education teachers, and other related services personnel, to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural conte to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural contexts, such as: Checklists Profiles FBA tools; Ecological inventories; Portfolios; Performance assessments; Reading assessment tools; and Scoring criteria/rubrics.
 All teachers use formative assessment data to adjust instruction, revise behavior plans and determine individual student responses to interventions in general education and natural contexts.
 Instructional personnel consider SWDs as general education students first and use data-driven decision making to identify supports needed for SWDs to make progress in general education and natural contexts.
 The school has designated personnel with expertise in gathering and analyzing student data who provide ongoing support in the use of formative assessment processes.
-All SWDs have access to the same multi-tiered interventions as those without disabilities. ing adjust ments in i nstruction or behavi BASIS Data and graphs (MTSS) Interview Teachers Sample student assessments
+All SWDs have access to the same multi-tiered interventions as those without disabilities.
+MTSS minutes

-Note: -
+Note: · SS meeting minutes, classroom data, documentation show ing adjust ments in i nsu ucuon or benav ui piatis.

-Comm ents:
+Comn nents:

-Domain: Instruction and Student Achievement Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α runy 22.
+Domain: Instruction and Stude nt Achi ieveme nt lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tuny 22.
 Teachers of SWDs who spend less than 80% of their day in general education classes use formative assessment data to identify effective instructional and behavioral interventions that, when implemented in general education and natural contexts, allow SWDs to make progress toward meeting IEP and learning goals.
 Special education teachers use formative assessment to identify student needs, adjust instruction, revise behavior plans and identify opportunities for learning in general education and natural contexts.
 Teachers of students in self-contained classrooms use formative assessment data to increase time SWDs receive instruction in general education classes, such as observational data to identify effective behavior supports for learning in the general - education classes, such as observational data to identify effective behavior supports for learning in the general education classroom.
 Teachers of students in self-contained classrooms use formative assessment data to increase time SWDs receive instruction in natural contexts, such as lunchroom, media center and school store.
-Sample student assessments IEP Interim meetings IEP meetings Easy IEP documentation Sugge sted Measures: Sample assessments, MTS S meeting minutes, classroom data, documentation show ing adjust ments in i nstruction or behavi or plans.
-Note: This indicator refers to the use of formative assessment data to ensure SWDs served in self-contained and resource settings have opportunities to receive educational services in general education classes.
+Y MTSS meeting minutes Sugge ested Measures: Sample assessments, MTS SS meeting minutes, classroom data, documentation show ing adjust ments in i nstruction or behav ior plans. educat Note: This indicator refers to the use of formative assessment data to ensure SWDs served in self-contained and resource settings have opportunities to receive educational services in general education classes.
 Assessment data are used to determine interventions and supports that follow the student into general education classes, rather than providing educational supports and services in a pull-out model.
-Comm Comments:
+Comm ents: